-ANC manages cultural resources through its Integrated Cultural Resources Management Plan (ICRMP).
-The ICRMP sets forth the specific goals, policies, and procedures to manage cultural resources including identifying potential historic properties, assessing them for eligibility for listing in the NRHP, and managing them in accordance with applicable requirements.
+ANC manages cultural resources in compliance with the installation's Integrated Cultural Resources Management Plan (ICRMP).
+The ICRMP sets forth the specific goals, policies, and procedures to manage cultural resources.
+This includes identifying potential historic properties, assessing them for eligibility for listing in the NRHP, and managing them in accordance with applicable requirements.
 The ICRMP also complies with the requirements in ANC's "Programmatic Agreement Among Arlington National Cemetery, the Virginia State Historic Preservation Officer, and the Advisory Council on Historic Preservation for the Operation, Maintenance, and Repair Activities at Arlington National Cemetery" (see Appendix B).
-Cultural resources include archaeological sites, structures, cultural landscapes, museum collections, and ethnographic resources, and properties
+Cultural resources include archaeological sites, structures, cultural landscapes, museum collections, ethnographic resources, and properties.